harigopal/blog.harigopal.in/_posts/2019-11-05-a-complete-guide-to-setting-up-a-graphql-server-on-rails.md

 ---
 layout: post
-title: "Conventions for setting up a GraphQL Server on Rails"
+title: "A Complete Guide to Setting up a GraphQL Server on Rails"
 date: 2019-11-05 20:20:00 +0530
 categories: guides
 tags: react reasonreact